Chief Executive's Department

 Four departments report directly to the Chief Executive.

-The Community Partnerships department supports the Local Strategic Partnership, Community Safety Partnership, Watford and Three Rivers Health and Wellbeing Partnership, and the Poverty Employment and Prosperity Group.
+The Community Partnerships department supports the Local Strategic Partnership, Community Safety Partnership, and the Poverty Employment and Prosperity Group.

-The Unit also provides corporate Performance support and leads on Equality and Diversity, Safeguarding Children and Vulnerable Adults, Consultation, Anti-Social Behaviour, and Leisure and Community Grants.
+The Unit also provides corporate Performance support and leads on Equality and Diversity, Safeguarding Children and Adults at Risk, Consultation, Anti-Social Behaviour, and Leisure and Community Grants.

 The department is managed by Andy Stovold, Head of Community Partnerships.
 Telephone: 01923 727239 E-Mail: email@example.com